Occupational Therapy for Children, Young People and Families at Helping Kids Shine Limited.

 At Helping Kids Shine we typically work with children, young people and their families by helping them to address any difficulties that they may be experiencing in day to day life, with a focus on supporting their independence and wellbeing at home, in education and in the community.

 We work closely with neurodivergent adults and Special Educational Needs advocates to ensure that we are providing the best service possible for the families that we work with.
+We follow a neurodiversity affirming approach to therapy.

 Our 3 Step Process